mozilla/geckodriver/README.md

  </tr>
 </table>

-## Capabilities examples
+## Capabilities example

-To select a specific Firefox binary and run it with a specific command-line flag, set a preference, and enable verbose logging:
+The following example selects a specific Firefox binary to run with a prepared profile from the filesystem in headless mode (available on certain systems and recent Firefoxen).
+It also increases the number of IPC processes through a preference and enables more verbose logging.

 ```js
 {